peteropondo28-cyber/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

+## API Security
+1. Authentication

+All API endpoints that access sensitive data will require authentication using JSON Web Tokens (JWT).

+Users must log in to receive a secure token.

+Each request must include this token in the authorization header (Bearer <token>).

+Tokens will have expiration times to prevent long-term misuse.

+Why it’s important:
+Authentication ensures that only verified users can access protected endpoints, preventing unauthorized access to user accounts and private data.

+2. Authorization

+Different users will have different permissions based on their roles (e.g., admin, host, guest).

+Role-based access control (RBAC) will be used.

+For example, only hosts can manage properties, while admins can manage all resources.

+Why it’s important:
+Authorization ensures that even authenticated users can only perform actions they’re permitted to, reducing risks of privilege abuse.

+3. Data Encryption

+All communication between the client and server will use HTTPS (SSL/TLS) encryption.

+Sensitive data like passwords will be hashed using bcrypt before storage.

+Payment details will be encrypted or handled by secure payment gateways.

+Why it’s important:
+Encryption prevents attackers from intercepting or altering data during transmission, protecting user credentials and payment details.

+4. Rate Limiting

+To prevent abuse and denial-of-service (DoS) attacks, rate limiting will be applied on API endpoints.

+Each client will have a maximum number of requests allowed per minute/hour.

+Exceeding the limit will result in temporary blocking or throttling.

+Why it’s important:
+Rate limiting protects the API from malicious overloads and ensures fair access for all users.

+5. Input Validation & Sanitization

+All inputs from clients will be validated and sanitized to prevent SQL injection, XSS, and other attacks.

+Libraries such as Joi or express-validator will be used for request validation.

+Why it’s important:
+Proper validation ensures data integrity and prevents attackers from injecting malicious code or breaking the system.

+6. Secure Payment Handling

+Payments will be processed through a trusted third-party provider (e.g., PayPal, Stripe, or M-Pesa API).

+The API will never store raw card or transaction data.

+Payment tokens and references will be used instead of sensitive details.

+Why it’s important:
+This protects both the platform and users from financial fraud and complies with global payment security standards (PCI DSS).

+7. Error Handling & Logging

+API errors will be handled gracefully without exposing sensitive information.

+Logs will record failed login attempts and suspicious activity for analysis.

+Why it’s important:
+Controlled error messages prevent attackers from learning about system internals, while logs support auditing and security monitoring.

+In summary:
+These security measures ensure that user data, bookings, properties, and payments are well protected, maintaining user trust and system reliability.